Noise Variance Estimation Using Asymptotic Residual in Compressed Sensing: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{ompressed} sensing~\cite{candes2005,candes2006,donoho2006,candes2008b} has attracted much attention in the field of signal processing~\cite{lustig2007,lustig2008,hayashi2013,choi2017a}.
-One of main purposes in compressed sensing is to solve underdetermined linear inverse problems of an unknown vector with a structure such as sparsity.
+Compressed sensing~\cite{candes2005,candes2006,donoho2006,candes2008} has attracted much attention in the field of signal processing~\cite{lustig2007,lustig2008,hayashi2013,choi2017}.
+One of the main purposes of compressed sensing is to solve underdetermined linear inverse problems of an unknown vector with a structure such as sparsity.
 Although the underdetermined problem has an infinite number of solutions in general, we can often reconstruct the unknown vector by using the sparsity as the prior knowledge appropriately.
-A similar idea can be applied to the reconstruction of other structured vectors such as discrete-valued vectors~\cite{aissa-el-bey2015,nagahara2015}, which often appear in wireless communication systems~\cite{choi2017,sasahara2017,hayakawa2017}.
+A similar idea can be applied to the reconstruction of other non-sparse structured vectors, e.g., discrete-valued vectors~\cite{aissa-el-bey2015,nagahara2015}, which often appear in wireless communication systems~\cite{choi2017a,sasahara2017,hayakawa2017a}.

+There are various algorithms proposed for compressed sensing.
+In greedy algorithms such as matching pursuit (MP)~\cite{mallat1993} and orthogonal matching pursuit (OMP)~\cite{pati1993,tropp2007}, we update the support of the estimate of the unknown sparse vector in an iterative manner.
+Another approach based on message passing, e.g., approximated belief propagation (BP)~\cite{kabashima2003} and approximate message passing (AMP)~\cite{donoho2009,bayati2011}, utilizes a Bayesian framework for the reconstruction of the structured vector.
+Such message passing-based methods can achieve good reconstruction performance with low complexity for large-scale problems.
+For small-scale problems with a few hundred unknown variables, however, their performance degrades and the algorithms may even diverge.